-- Stay indoors as much as possible and limit exposure to the sun. - Stay on the lowest floor out of the sunshine if air conditioning is not available. - Consider spending the warmest part of the day in air-conditioned facilities. - Eat well-balanced, light, and regular meals.
-Avoid using salt tablets unless directed to do so by a physician. - Drink plenty of water and limit intake of alcoholic beverages after working hours. - Dress in loose-fitting, lightweight, and light-colored clothes that cover as much skin as possible. - Protect face and head by wearing a wide-brimmed hat.
+- Stay on the lowest floor out of the sunshine if air conditioning is not available. - Consider spending the warmest part of the day in air-conditioned facilities. - Eat well-balanced, light, and regular meals.
+Avoid using salt tablets unless directed to do so by a physician. - Drink plenty of water and limit intake of alcoholic beverages after working hours. - Dress in loose-fitting, lightweight, and light-colored clothes that cover as much skin as possible. - Protect face and head by wearing a wide-brimmed hat. - Avoid strenuous work during the warmest part of the day.
+Use a buddy system when working in extreme heat, and take frequent breaks.